CryDeTaan/dotfiles-archive/README.md

     alias dotfiles="bash <(curl -fsSL https://raw.githubusercontent.com/crydetaan/dotfiles/master/dotfiles)"

 Now that you have the dotfiles alias added the following will be available.

     dotfiles --install all

-I am going to assume that when you have added the alias it means that you will probably want to install the dotfiles.
-I can easily make this assumption, because if you have run the install before, an alias would have been added already as part of the rc file that gets loaded as you start a shell ;p.
+No need to add the alias everytime to run one of the dotfils, the installation adds a persistent dotfiles command.

 ## dotfile detail
 So basically, my dotfile config includes;